hozuki/CriWareUnityHack/README.md

 Default setup:

-- Android SDK version 23 (Android 6.0)
+- Android SDK version 27 (Android 8.1)
-- Build Tools 28.0.1
+- Build Tools 29-rc1
-- NDK r12b+
+- NDK r19c
+- Gradle 4.10.3

-If you don't have the tools of exactly these versions, you can edit `app/build.gradle` to adapt to your local environment.
-For NDK, it is always safe to use the latest version.
+If you don't have the tools of exactly these versions, you can edit `app/build.gradle` to adapt to your local environment. <del>For NDK, it is always safe to use the latest version.</del>
+It is not recommended to use components whose versions are different than above.
+When you update the components, please pay attention to warnings in Android Studio.

 Please follow the license.